 The practice encouraged and valued feedback from patients, the public and staff.
 It proactively sought patients' feedback and engaged patients in the delivery of the service.
-The practice

-- Gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
+- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 There was an active PPG which met on a regular basis, carried out patient surveys and submitted proposals for improvements to the practice management team.
-For example, the PPG developed the patient surveys and produced the practice newsletter. - Had also gathered feedback from staff.
+For example, the PPG increased the number of phone lines into the practice and increased reception staff at busy times to improve access.
+The PPG had 34 virtual members; the deputy practice manager knew all these members well and discussed with us some of their engagement activities with the practice.
+We saw 11 comments from patients which showed improvements had been noted.
+Example comments included not having a problem getting through on the phone and better at being seen by a GP on the same day. - The practice had also gathered feedback from staff.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.